pujajp993/Prepaid_Smart_Ticket/README.md

                 Admin can view the messages from the users.
         m.
 View contact form:
                 Admin can view the contact form send by use users in notification section
-3. Functions of administrative module:
+## 1 Functions of User module:
         a.
 Registration:
                 First of all, user want to register on the site.
 Then using the username and password they can login the site and can-do further activity
         b.
 My profile:
                 Users can add their details to my profile section which include their personal information from time of registration and also include details to enter the account information such as account holder, account name, bank name etc.
         c.
 Apply:
                 After entering all profile details, he/she can apply for the smart cards like platinum, gold, silver.
 Here he can view the validity of the card and after the payment users will receive a smart ticket layout which include the details of validity and type of card.
         d.
 Ticket-Future Enhancement:
-Platinum users can book the bus by viewing bus _no, bus _type, source, destination, arrival time, departure time and also users can cancel the bus.
+                Platinum users can book the bus by viewing bus _no, bus _type, source,destination, arrival time, departure time and also users can cancel the bus.
         e.
 Bus details:
                 Users can view the details of bus like its fare details, schedule details and all available bus details.
-In fare details users can view all the buses minimum charges in rupees, in schedule details he can view the bus details based on the corresponding schedule and in bus details he can view all available buses.f.
-Complaint:
+In fare details users can view all the buses minimum charges in rupees, in schedule details he can view the bus details based on thecorresponding schedule and in bus details he can view all available buses. f.Complaint:
-User can register five types of complaints like generic complaint, misbehavior of conductor, money not refund, delayed services of bus, ladies seat concession and also can add complaint description.
+                User can register five types of complaints like generic complaint,misbehavior of conductor, money not refund, delayed services of bus, ladies seat concession                 and also can add complaint description.
         g.
 Complaint replay:
                 User can view the complaint replay from the admin
         h.
 Feedback:
                 User can view the feedbacks from the admin.

-4. Functions of staff module
+## 1 Functions of Staff module:
         a.
 Booking details and generate bill-Future Enhancement:
                 In this case staff can view the bus booking details of users and can also view bill for each booking.
         b.
 View user details:
                 Staff can view the user details who are applied for each type of smart card and also can delete the details.
         c.
 View Feedback:
                 Staff can view feedback send by users.

 Prerequisites
 1. Install DB Browser
 2. Any Editor (Preferably Visual Studio Code)